Generative AI for Risk And Compliance: Key Roles, Responsibilities & Skills

 2. How is AI used in risk management?

-AI is used in risk management to analyze large datasets, predict potential risks, and automate the identification and mitigation of security threats.
+AI in risk and compliance is used to analyze large datasets, predict potential risks, and automate the identification and mitigation of security threats.
+AI risk assessment tools help organizations assess and mitigate risks in real time, while ensuring AI compliance with regulatory frameworks such as the NIST AI Risk Management Framework.

 3. How can generative AI help banks manage risk and compliance?